Celtic Tattoo Meanings

 Celtic Knots Tattoos

-Of all the Celtic tattoos, knots are the most popular.
+Of all the Celtic tattoos, knot tattoos are the most popular.

-Celtic knots tattoos can symbolize an eternal bond between two people or humans and nature.
+Celtic knot tattoos can symbolize an eternal bond between two people or humans and nature.

-There are variations on Celtic knot designs, but they generally fall into a few categories.
+There are variations on Celtic knot tattoo designs, but they generally fall into a few categories.

 Trinity Knot Tattoos

 This triple knot tattoo also called “three-cornered,” is one of the most popular Celtic knot tattoo designs for a reason.